-- Absorption gives objects their unique color.
+Absorption gives objects their unique color.
 White light (check the lesson on color in the section Introduction to Computer Graphics) is composed of all colors making up the visible spectrum.
-When white light strikes an object, some of these light colors are absorbed while the others are reflected back.
-Mixed together, these reflected colors define the color of the object.
-Under sunlight, if an object appears yellow, you can assume that it absorbs blue light and reflects a combination of red and green light, which combined together form the yellow color.
+When white light strikes an object, some of these light colors are absorbed while others are reflected.
+Mixed, these reflected colors define the color of the object.
+Under sunlight, if an object appears yellow, you can assume that it absorbs blue light and reflects a combination of red and green light, which combined form the yellow color.
 A black object absorbs all light colors.
 A white object reflects them all.
 The color of an object is unique to the way the material this object is made of absorbs light (it is a unique property of that material).

 In CG, we generally won't try to simulate the way light interacts with atoms, but the way it behaves at the object level.
 However, things are not that simple.
 Because if the maths involved in computing the new direction of a tennis ball bouncing off the surface of an object are simple, the problem is that surfaces at the microscopic level (not the atomic level) are generally not flat at all, which causes light to bounce in all sort of (almost random in some cases) directions.
 From the distance we generally look at common objects (a car, a pillow, a fruit), we don't see the microscopic structure of objects, although it has a considerable impact on the way it reflects light and thus the way they look.
 However, we are not going to represent objects at the microscopic level, for obvious reasons (the amount of geometry needed would simply not fit within the memory of any conventional or non-conventional for that matter, computer).
 What do we do then?
 The solution to this problem is to come up with another mathematical model, for simulating the way light interacts with any given material at the microscopic level.
 This, in short, is the role played by what we call a shader in computer graphics.
 A shader is an implementation of a mathematical model designed to simulate the way light interacts with matter at the microscopic level.